13-year-old entrepreneur to be featured at Fashion Week 2023

 "He went to work.
 He went to work literally all on his own.
 He built the website.
 He found the manufacturer for the shirt.
 Figured out a way to do all the shipping, which then he launched The Top," says Howard.

-Langston got involved where he also had the opportunity to learn from mentors who were able to share their decades of experience with young entrepreneurs like Langston to help him grow his brand.
+Langston got involved and had the opportunity to learn from mentors who could share their decades of experience with young entrepreneurs like Langston to help him grow his brand.

 "We believe that everything we're doing with youth should be making sure that they have the opportunity to do even better than their parents and grandparent before them," says Dixon.